 My Approach to Helping

-I have a background in transpersonal and integral work, as well as a mindfulnessbodyfulness (somatic) orientation.
-In practice I am eclectic.
-I draw on psychodynamic and behavioral theory and interventions.
-I consider myself a fellow traveler and believe in the innate wisdom of my clients.
-I believe therapy works through a "re-parenting" or "re-attachment" process whereby clients learn to accept themselves more fully.
-I explicitly and implicitly welcome the entirety of your experience and actively support or guide you towards a greater sense of authenticity and aliveness.
+I have a background in Integrative and client-centered psychotherapy.
+I use 'mindfulness-bodyfulness' (somatic) interventions as well as an eclectic combination of approaches.
+I consider myself a fellow traveler and value the innate wisdom of my clients.
+I believe therapy with adults involves a "re-parenting" or "re-attachment" process whereby clients learn to accept and understand themselves more fully.
+I welcome the entirety of your experience and actively support your transformation, emphasizing a greater sense of authenticity and aliveness.
 At times I focus on the past but often guide you into the present experience through somatic and emotional "experiments" and inquiry.
-When called for, I can be appropriately directive while respecting your self-agency and wisdom.
+When called for, I can be appropriately challenging and directive while respecting your self-agency and wisdom.

 With couples, there is a need for emotional honesty and a sense of safety.
-I balance contact with each partner while advocating for the relationship.
-In family work, I employ a systemic non-pathologizing approach.
-I believe the family has come in for help in becoming more skilled at working out its core issues.
+I balance supporting each person while advocating for the relationship as the 'client.'

 In family work, I work systemically.
 My understanding is that you have come to me for help in becoming more skilled at working on your underlying needs as a family.

 I love working with kids.
 Childhood is a time for adventures, learning, play, developing social-emotional intelligence, and experimentation.
 It's also fraught.
 Social media and technology have changed the way we parent and the way kids experience themselves and the world.
 As a fellow parent, I am right there with you trying to figure this all out.
 I work with kids as full human beings who deserve my respect and need to feel safe and valued.

 Whether we are working on communication, intimacy, developmental issues and attachment, or simply greater self-acceptance, you are the expert in terms of your needs and goals, and I am here to promote and support your process.